asoltys/OT-Contracts/README.md

 ###Smart Contracts

-The first smart contract I'd like to create would be used to monitor the blockchain and bail in and out bitcoins in exchange for "digital" bitcoin (digiBTC?) automatically.
-It could be attached to a website or application etc; the user would enter his bitcoin address and then send the BTC to the servers bitcoin address, when the smart contract sees that the transaction has been confirmed on the blockchain it would then automattically issue digiBTC to the user's account.
+The first smart contract I would like to work on would be used to exchange bitcoins for "digital" bitcoins, or "digiBTC".
+The smart contract could be used on a webpage, server, or within a mobile app to record the client's wallet address and requested amount of digiBTC, the smart contract would then monitor and await a single blockchain confirmation (or however many confirmations are set in the contract) of the transfer; once confirmed the smart contract would tell the server to issue the digiBTC to the client.
+The whole operation would be reversed to exchange the digiBTC for bitcoin.

 <br>
 <img align="center" src="http://i49.tinypic.com/161fiq9.png" alt="Moneychanger" />